 SoapUI supports both REST and SOAP services.
 API automation testers can use either the open-source or pro version.
 Its functionality covers web service inspection, invoking, development, simulation and mocking, functional testing, load and compliance testing.

 Postman is an old friend when it comes to API testing.
-It can be installed as a browser extension or a desktop application on Mac, Linux, Windows.
-It is, in fact, a development environment to develop and test APIs.
+One can install it either as a browser extension or even as a desktop app on Windows, Mac, and Linux.
+In fact, Postman is an environment for developing and testing APIs.

-Some highlights of the tool are a comprehensive feature set for designing, debugging, testing, documenting, and publishing APIs with a friendly and easy-to-use UI.
-It supports both Swagger and RAML API formats and requests and respondents can be packaged and shared with team members
+Some highlights of the tool are a wide-ranging set of features that aid in design, documentation, debugging, testing and publishing of APIs with a tester-friendly and easily operable UI.
+It supports both API formats, Swagger and RAML.
+Requests and respondents can be packaged and shared with team members

 JMeter is an open-source tool designed for test loading and performance measurement — two features of which JMeter is known.
 It is often used as a part of CI and DevOps toolchains since it supports integration with CI tools such as Jenkins you can also set values for API parameters and pass them through a CSV